 I am a museum kind of gal.

-I think the thing that impresses me more than the actual art or artifacts themselves is the shared respect that each culture has in preserving history.
+What impresses me more than the art or artifacts themselves is the shared respect that each culture has in preserving history.
 It is a beautiful act that makes us human.

 There are so many lessons to learn, hidden gems to discover, and dramatic stories to discover while exploring.

 I know not everyone shares my same esteem towards standing in a long line and wandering through crowds for hours to look at old dusty portraits.
 I get it, I really do!
 What brings many people to Amsterdam is not the long lineups to the art museums its more X-rated frivolity.
 To those people, I say, carpe diem!

 However, for those wishing to have a more in-depth look at Amsterdam’s history, I suggest a visit to these three museums.
 Three very different museums, sharing unique perspectives into Amsterdam’s rich history and culture.